 Not infrequently, this mall serves as a stage for more or less well-known artists.
 In addition, the Levantehaus maintains, among other things, an intensive partnerships with the "Deutsches Schauspielhaus" and the Hamburg House of Literature.

 There is also something to buy: About 40 mostly very extravagant shops are waiting for you.
-Tailor-made ties and lingerie, jewelery, kid's furniture but also watches, a Steiff Gallery, designer shoes and much more.
-A very good cafe and a bakery serve other needs, as well as classy restaurants.
+Tailor-made ties and lingerie, jewelery, kid's furniture but also watches, a Steiff Gallery, designer shoes, a ticket shop, a hair stylist and much more.
+A very good cafe and a bakery serve other needs, as well as the obligatory restaurant.
 The Levante house is a real eye candy and a great place to stroll, to marvel, and to linger.
 And who wants to have a great residence nearby, can have such one: In the adjacent Park Hyatt Hotel (< external Link).

 Bus & Rail: